 Aqueduct-North Conduit Avenue is a former station on its Rockaway Branch.
 The station has two side platforms on the four track ROW.
 Each platform is extremely long, maybe encompassing twelve cars.
-A small canopied area at the northern end of the downtown platform has a staircase down to two high exit gates and an underpass that is only open during horse racing days.
+A small canopied area at the northern end of the downtown platform has two high exit turnstiles to a staircase down to a pedestrian tunnel that was only open during horse racing days.
+Although now the gate to Cohancy Street on the western end of the pedestrian tunnel is left open.
 The uptown platform also has a canopied area that goes even further north than the one on the downtown platform but it is completely fenced off.
 Passengers access the racetrack from Manhattan-bound trains at the racetracks special station, Aqueduct Racetrack about a block north (less than a full train's length).
 The middle of each platform is out in the open.
 At the southern end is another canopied area with a staircase down from each platform to the station house/mezzanine area that is located underneath the tracks at street level with three turnstiles, a small waiting area and the token booth and doors that lead out to the north sidewalk of North Conduit Avenue underneath the subway's embankment's bridge.

 A closed gate that seems to be unlocked prohibits access from the neighborhood streets to the northern underpass that leads to the racetrack parking lot on the other side and the exit only exit from the Rockaway-bound platform at Aqueduct-North Conduit Avenue.